In the ever-evolving world of AI and writing, there's a plethora of tools claiming to make our lives easier.

 - The User Experience: does it easily guide you through the AI-creation process

 - Accuracy: while not always perfect, I like to compare the actual output for every AI tool.
 How well does it match what I wanted it to do?
+Keep in mind that this often has a lot to do with the Large Language Model being used, and not the tool harnessing the LLM.

 - Peace of Mind: As I mentioned earlier, so far AI hasn’t actually saved me a ton of time in my experimentation (that may change as I get more experience).
 But what a good AI tool does is free up my mental headache.
 Creative writing is an intense experience, and for some (myself included) it can be creatively draining.
 Using AI almost always leaves me feeling less drained and I end up writing more and longer as a result.
 This is also why AI is a really good option for those with certain disabilities and mental illnesses.